-EEAR8 is an unused bit in ATmega 48A/48PA and must always be written to zero.
+Note: 1.
+EEAR9 and EEAR8 are unused bits in ATmega 48A/48PA and must always be written to zero.

 8.6.2 EEDR - The EEPROM Data Register

 • Bits 7:0 - EEDR[7:0]: EEPROM Data

 For the EEPROM write operation, the EEDR Register contains the data to be written to the EEPROM in the address given by the EEAR Register.
 For the EEPROM read operation, the EEDR contains the data read out from the EEPROM at the address given by EEAR.